ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.

 Often the treatment plan will include the treatments described above, such as surgery, radioactive iodine therapy, targeted therapy, external-beam radiation therapy, hormone therapy, and chemotherapy.
 However, they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent thyroid cancer.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 Recovery from thyroid cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.